croxton/hda-starter-kit/README.md

 For more, see [Vue SFCs](https://vuejs.org/guide/scaling-up/sfc.html)

 ### Loading strategies
 Components support the following loading strategies.
 The loading strategy for local components is determined in `start.js`.
 Alpine components can use the `ax-load` attribute directly in the markup, and vue components can use the `data-load` attribute.
-The default strategy is `eager`
+The default strategy is `eager`.

 #### Eager
 The default strategy if not specified.
 If the component is present in the page on initial load, or in the content swapped into the page by htmx, it will be loaded and mounted immediately.

 #### Visible
 Uses IntersectionObserver to only load when the component is in view, similar to lazy-loading images.
-Optionally, custom root margins can be provided in parentheses
+Optionally, custom root margins can be provided in parentheses.

 ```js
 this.componentLoader.load('share', '[data-share]', 'visible (100px 100px 100px 100px)');